haf/fsharp-concurrency/slides/index.md

 ### Multiprogramming

-Standard on macrokernel level.i  Yields efficiency for fairness.
+Standard on macrokernel level.
+Yields efficiency for fairness.

 Slice time into quantas: